OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 **You may close this workspace project, ensuring all changes were saved.**

-## Module 7: Securing Your Environment with Policies and MFA
+## Module 7: Securing Your Environment with Sign-On Policies and MFA

 ### Lab 7.1 Configure Passwordless Authentication with Email Magic Link